The 2020/2021 Committee

 currently overseeing operational monitoring at Eskom Sere Windfarm and pre-construction monitoring at

 the Eskom Upington CSP.
 Powerline incident investigation and mitigation takes up the remainder of his

-Monika Moir (MSc) has six years of working experience as a Senior
+Monika Moir (PhD) has six years of working experience as a Senior

 Environmental Consultant, specializing in preconstruction environmental impact assessments and